Food Safety

 · Seasonal Produce

 Not only is seasonal produce a better buy, but fruits and vegetables taste better when in season.
 Local produce may also retain more nutrients because they aren't shipped over long distances.
-Patronizefarmer's markets
+Patronizefarmer's markets and produce stands when possible for great value, taste, and nutrition.

 · Shake Things Up

+Have fun with meal planning!
 Have breakfast for dinner, get your children involved, let other family members have turns planning meals, and even make a game out of planning a meal just with what's on hand.
 Don't be too concerned with perfectly balancing each day's nutrients.
 Try instead to balance nutrients, calories, and fat intake over several days.

 · Use Color as Key